MostroP2P/mostro/docs/user_rating.md

 ## Overview

-All mostro messages are [Parameterized Replaceable Events](https://github.com/nostr-protocol/nips/blob/master/01.md#kinds) and use `30078` as event `kind`, a list of standard event kinds can be found [here](https://github.com/nostr-protocol/nips#event-kinds)
+All Mostro messages are [Parameterized Replaceable Events](https://github.com/nostr-protocol/nips/blob/master/01.md#kinds) and use `30078` as event `kind`, a list of standard event kinds can be found [here](https://github.com/nostr-protocol/nips#event-kinds)

 ## Communication between users and Mostro